 Self-sufficient in energy, reducing emissions and… lithium

-Among renewable energy sources, geothermal power is relatively “silent” compared to the rapid growth of solar and wind power.
-However, because it is not affected by weather or climate, geothermal has a very high power factor and is always available.
-Furthermore, geothermal energy has been demonstrated to be safer than other low-carbon technologies like hydrogen, carbon capture and storage (CCS).
-As a result, geothermal is considered a potential and promising solution for reducing global emissions.
-The development of geothermal energy in general, and geothermal power in particular, contributes to increased energy security by decreasing dependence on fossil fuel imports and the risks of an energy crisis.
+Among various renewable energy sources, geothermal power often operates “silently” compared to the high-profile growth of solar and wind power.
+However, its significant advantage lies in its independence from weather or climate fluctuations, ensuring a very high and consistent power factor.
+Furthermore, geothermal energy has proven to be a safer low-carbon technology than alternatives like hydrogen or carbon capture and storage (CCS).
+Consequently, geothermal is viewed as a promising solution for reducing global emissions.
+The development of geothermal energy and geothermal power plays a crucial role in enhancing energy security by lessening reliance on fossil fuel imports and mitigating the risks associated with an energy crisis.

-Therefore, geothermal energy continues to attract investment capital.
-Geothermal spending will increase by 38% in 2022, according to data by the energy consultancy firm Rystad Energy (Norway).
-Many geothermal projects are still being investigated and developed.
-The Massachusetts Institute of Technology (MIT) Venture Capital Fund raised $ 63 million in early 2022 to begin a project to harness geothermal power utilizing millimeter-wave electromagnetic radiation and gyrotron high-power vacuum tube equipment.
-Scientists expect that using this new technique, they will be able to traverse the hottest, hardest rocks, down to a depth of around 20km in a matter of months – a depth that will allow any liquid pumped down there to be converted into a super perfect state of steam to generate electricity.
-Recently, the Pacific Northwest National Laboratory (PNNL) and its partners developed a geothermal extraction system that involves pumping liquid to a depth of more than one kilometer below.
-The system is intended to assist researchers in understanding how fluids capture heat from energy stored inside rocks and pump it above ground to generate electricity, thereby possibly improving geothermal technology.
+As a result, geothermal energy continues to attract substantial investment capital.
+According to the energy consultancy firm Rystad Energy in Norway, geothermal spending is projected to increase by 38% in 2022.
+Numerous geothermal projects are currently under investigation and development.
+For instance, the Massachusetts Institute of Technology (MIT) Venture Capital Fund raised $63 million in early 2022 to initiate a project aimed at harnessing geothermal power using millimeter-wave electromagnetic radiation and gyrotron high-power vacuum tube equipment.
+Scientists anticipate that this novel technique will enable them to penetrate the hottest, hardest rocks to depths of approximately 20km within months.
+Such depths would allow any pumped liquid to be converted into a super-perfect state of steam for electricity generation.
+More recently, the Pacific Northwest National Laboratory (PNNL) and its partners developed a geothermal extraction system involving liquid injection to depths exceeding one kilometer.
+This system is designed to help researchers understand how fluids effectively capture heat from energy stored within rocks and transport it to the surface for electricity generation, thereby potentially improving geothermal technology.

 Geothermal energy is used via a simulation and flow system (Photo: PNNL)

-Lithium is referred to as the “white gold” of the future since it is employed in creating automotive batteries, solar and wind energy storage systems, and electronic devices.
-Successful lithium extraction is critical since it will assist in removing the reliance on supply, as more than 80% of the world’s crude lithium is mined in Australia, Chile, and China, with China in particular controlling more than half of the world’s lithium processing and refining.
+Lithium, often referred to as the “white gold” of the future, is indispensable for manufacturing automotive batteries, energy storage systems for solar and wind power, and various electronic devices.
+Successful lithium extraction from geothermal sources is critical as it helps to reduce global supply chain dependencies.
+Currently, over 80% of the world’s crude lithium is mined in Australia, Chile, and China, with China controlling more than half of the world’s lithium processing and refining capacity.
+Therefore, advancements in geothermal lithium extraction contribute significantly to a diversified and more secure supply.

-Geothermal power, with its high extraction potential, promises to provide a new, ecologically beneficial energy source and plays an essential part in the trend toward carbon neutrality and sustainable development.
+Geothermal power, with its high extraction potential, promises to deliver a new, ecologically beneficial energy source.
+It plays an essential part in the global trend toward carbon neutrality and sustainable development.
+This reliable and innovative energy solution is crucial for fostering a greener future.

 Vu Phong Energy Group